rabbitshaped/majo-memo/README.md

 ## Known Issues

 * Notes overflow past the footer after layout is full.
-* Search bar UI exists but searching is not yet implemented.
-* Responsiveness is not yet added, as it is, this app is presently desktop-only.
+* Responsiveness is not yet added -- as it is, this app is presently desktop-only.

 ## Planned Features

 ### Organization

-* Drag and drop note ordering
+* Drag and drop note ordering (partially done)
 * Pin/star favorite notes
-* Search functionality
-* Categories and filtering (in search bar)
+* Categories and filtering (in sidebar)

 ### Visual Improvements

-* Dark mode (deep purple / midnight blue theme)
 * Random washi tape rotation and mirroring
 * More note backgrounds and decorations

 ### Functionality

-* Local storage persistence
 * Export/import notes
 * Todo progress indicators
 * Ability to access and retrieve recently deleted notes